 Financial support for our projects comes primarily from produce sales to members of the wider community through our Community Supported Agriculture (CSA) share program, as well as to number of local restaurants and stores.

-You can support our work by purchasing a CSA share or by visiting our customers.
-These include: Legacy Greens, J&P Grocery, Full Circle Foods, Central Fresh Market, and Vincenzo’s.
+You can support our work by purchasing a CSA share or by visiting our retail customers.
+These include: Legacy Greens, Full Circle Foods, Central Fresh Market, and Vincenzo’s.